MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 }
 ```

-Although `formatAddress` is the only function used, `formatBalance` and `formatChainAsNum` were
+Although `formatAddress` is the only function used, `formatBalance` and `formatChainAsNum` are
 added as useful utility functions.
-Explore [Viem Formatters](https://viem.sh/docs/chains/formatters) or other libraries for additional
+Explore [Viem formatters](https://viem.sh/docs/chains/formatters) or other libraries for additional
 formatting options.

-### 4. Wrap components with the context provider
+### 5. Wrap components with the context provider

+With `WalletProvider.tsx` and `useWalletProvider.tsx`, the dapp can manage and access wallet-related
+state and functionality across various components.
+You can now wrap the entire dapp (the part that requires wallet connection and data) with a
+`WalletProvider` component.
-Replace the code in the file `src/App.tsx` with the following:
+Replace the code in `src/App.tsx` with the following:

 ```tsx title="App.tsx"
 import "./App.css"